 Steven P. Miller (Ph.D., 2006) is the author of The Age of Evangelicalism: America’s Born-Again Years (Oxford University Press, 2014).
 His first book is Billy Graham and the Rise of the Republican South (University of Pennsylvania Press, 2009).
 His articles, reviews, and commentaries have appeared in a host of scholarly and popular publications, including Journal of American Studies, Salon.com, and Christian Century.
 Miller resides in Saint Louis, where he teaches at Webster University and Washington University.
 His website can be found here.

 LeeAnn Reynolds (PhD, 2007) is Assistant Professor, Samford University, Birmingham, Alabama.
-Her book comes out in May 2017 by LSU press: Maintaining Segregation: Children and Racial Instruction in the South, 1920-1955. http://lsupress.org/books/detail/maintaining-segregation/
+Her book, Maintaining Segregation: Children and Racial Instruction in the South, 1920-1955 (Louisiana State University Press, 2018) is now available http://lsupress.org/books/detail/maintaining-segregation/

 Larry O. Rivers (PhD, 2010) is Assistant Professor, University of West Georgia.
 Larry's first peer-reviewed article, "'Leaning on the Everlasting Arms': Virgil Darnell Hawkins's Early Life and Entry into the Civil Rights Struggle" was published in The Florida Historical Quarterly (Winter 2008).
 His second peer-reviewed article, "'Militant Reconciling Love': Howard University's Rankin Network and Martin Luther King, Jr.," appeared in The Journal of African American History (Summer 2014).